-Has your clinic switched from tons of paper records to electronic ones?
-If not, have you ever considered what benefits would you get from the EHR system integration?
-Transitioning from paperwork to an EHR/EMR system can be frightening, but we will advise you what you should do to make this process as smooth and painless as possible.
+Have you ever considered what benefits would you get from the EHR implementation?
+Transitioning from paperwork to an EHR system can be frightening, but we will advise you what you should do to make this process as smooth and painless as possible.

 - What information does an electronic health record (EHR) contain?